 Our School Council provides pupils with the opportunity to express their views about school life in a forum where they will be listened to and action taken when appropriate.

 School Council meetings are held regularly with each meeting following a set agenda, which includes addressing issues raised at the last meeting and bringing to the meeting any new suggestions.
 A School Council Suggestion Box is accessible to all pupils within the school if they would like to make suggestions or raise issues.
 Minutes will be taken at every School Council meeting.
-School council representatives will be given the opportunity to report back from meetings and discuss issues with their classmates at regular class meetings and in assemblies The school council consists of pupils from year two to six and the other year group are represented by children in year five and six who feedback to them regularly
+School council representatives will be given the opportunity to report back from meetings and discuss issues with their classmates at regular class meetings and in assemblies The school council consists of pupils from year two to six and the other year group are represented by children in year five and six who feedback to them regularly.
+Check out our video in the Lakeside Videos section of this web site!

 The Digital leaders are chosen by an application and interview process.
 These are pupils from year 5 and 6.
 The role of the digital leaders is to :-